LadyVamp227/aws-s3-digitalocean-spaces--file-downloader/README.md

 By this approach you can securely upload your .env file in AWS S3 bucket or in DigitalOcean Spaces and in your pipeline you can download it.

 The flags that this program supports are :
-1. `-key` Which is your access key that you should create in AWS/DigitalOcean
+1. `-key` Access key for AWS/DigitalOcean bucket.
-2. `-secret` This is the secret of this key.
+2. `-secret` Secret for AWS/DigitalOcean bucket.
-3. `-endpoint` That flag is for the exact https url points to your s3/space.
-Example `https://fra1.digitaloceanspaces.com/` or with the bucket name `https://examples.fra1.digitaloceanspaces.com/`.
+3. `-endpoint` URL points to your s3/space.
+* Example `https://fra1.digitaloceanspaces.com/` or with the bucket name `https://examples.fra1.digitaloceanspaces.com/`.
-4. `-bucket` The name of the bucket.
-If you haven't added it with the url in the `-endpoint` flag you must provide it otherwise just skip this flag.
+4. `-bucket` Name of the bucket.
+* If you haven't added it with the url in the `-endpoint` flag you must provide it otherwise just skip this flag.
-5. `-region` This is the region where your bucket is located
+5. `-region` Region where your bucket is located
-6. `-file` This is the name of the file that you want to download form the bucket.
+6. `-file` Name of the file that you want to download form the bucket.
-7. `-destination` This is the absolute path and name of the file that you should save the output.
-If you run the program in the folder that you desire to dowload the file you should just need to provide only the name otherwise you should provide the exact path.
+7. `-destination` Absolute path and name of the file that you should save the output.
+* If you run the program in the folder that you desire to download the file you should just need to provide only the name otherwise you should provide the exact path.

-With `go run downlad.go -h` you can see all flags and what you should add as value
+With `go run downlad.go -h` you can see all flags and what you should add as value.

 Examples for DigitalOcean Spaces :